Treaty of Shimonoseki: Treaty terms

 The treaty ended the First Sino-Japanese War of 1894–1895 as a clear victory for Japan.

-China recognized the "full and complete independence and autonomy" of Joseon (the kingdom of Korea) and formally renounced China's traditional claims of imperial overlordship.
-The ceremonies in which Joseon acknowledged subordination to China were permanently abolished.
+China recognized the "full and complete independence and autonomy" of Joseon (the kingdom of Korea) and formally renounced China's traditional tributary system.
+The ceremonies in which Joseon respecting the political influence of China by paying tribute were permanently abolished.
 In the next year, the Yeongeunmun gate outside Seoul, where those ceremonies were performed, was demolished leaving its two stone pillars.

 China ceded to Japan the Island of Taiwan, the Penghu Islands, and the Liaodong Peninsula in the southern part of present-day Liaoning province (including the city of Dalian).
 However, Liaodong was subsequently returned to Qing dynasty due to diplomatic intervention of Russia, Germany, and France, which forced Japan to back down and withdraw from the peninsula in the same year.

 China paid Japan a war indemnity of 200 million Kuping taels, paid over seven years.

 China opened various ports and rivers to Japanese trade, and granted Japan the same status regarding trade as various western powers had gained in the aftermath of the First and Second Opium Wars.